Emancipation through Emmanuel (3) - Vanguard News

 Isaiah 45:22 “Look unto me, and be ye saved, all the ends of the earth: for I am God, and there is none else.”

-Acts 4:12 “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved.”
+Acts 4:12 “Neither is there salvation in any other: for there is none another name under heaven given among men, whereby we must be saved.”

 You cannot obtain salvation in occultism.
 Tradition and idol worship is also a dead end, and religion will not suffice for the high standards of the righteous requirements God demands from us.
 That is why you need to look away from any other personality or dependence and receive Christ; and the moment you look unto Jesus, irrespective of your creed, and as you turn away from your sins, your salvation will be totally secured.